Our guest today is COO Alliance Member Chris Coombs, COO of Innovator Industrial Services.

 A company can only last as long as they keep on innovating.
 For Chris Coombs, Innovator Industrial Services exists because they look at innovation, taking what happens in the industry and figuring out how they can do things differently and better.
 In this episode, he joins Cameron Herold for a chat about how he is facilitating the company’s works and processes as the COO.
 He shares the types of services they provide in the energy, oil, and gas industry, why large companies outsource to them, and how the COVID-19 pandemic has impacted them.
 On their people, Chris then talks about identifying the maintenance budgets for potential clients and grooming internally, and finding people externally for management roles.

-Our guest is Chris Coombs, the COO of Innovator Industrial Services.
 Chris supports the company mission by transforming Innovator’s vision into actionable steps that create traction towards realizing their vision.
 Chris also serves as the Technical Director offering extensive knowledge of Innovator’s service lines while ensuring that work done on each project meets and exceeds regulatory compliance for both the innovator and their customers.

 In 2006, Chris began his career after graduating from a technical college in Newfoundland, a province up in Canada.
 Chris worked in Alberta in the oil and gas industry, advanced into engineering and designing engineered pressure enclosures, and obtained his professional technologist designation through ASCT.
 Chris later transferred to New Brunswick, working as an operations manager gaining experience on various service lines in the specialty maintenance industry.